juergenweb/FrontendForms/README.md

 If you have created a template on your own, add it to the email_templates folder as the other templates, and now you are ready to use it.

-Using this method renders your email as a stylish HTML email using the selected email template.

 ### Images inside email templates
 You can also use images in your email templates, but be aware to use the absolute URL to this image (not relative).
 Template file "template_2.html" uses the ProcessWire logo with an absolute URL from the internet.
 You can take a look at this template file how to include images in email templates.

 #### Storage place for images for email templates
-This module creates a new folder inside the site/assets/files folder of PW called FrontendForms during the module installation.
-This folder is for images that you can use within the email templates.
+This module creates a new folder inside the site/assets/files folder of ProcessWire called FrontendForms during the module installation.
+This folder intended to be used for images that you want to use within the email templates.
 This folder has public readability and can be reached from outside.
-This is necessary to view the images inside the emails.
+This is absolutely necessary to be able to view images inside the emails.
 Before the module will be installed, there is also a folder called assets inside this module.
 It contains images for the ready to use email templates.
 During the installation process, these images will be copied from the assets folder inside the module to the newly